Out-of-pocket costs are one of the most misunderstood parts of private health insurance.

 What types of out-of-pocket costs can apply?

-This can include things like hospital excesses, specialist gap fees, scans, pathology, prostheses, pharmacy items or provider charges above the benefit paid by your health fund.
+Hospital cover can include things like hospital excesses, specialist gap fees, scans, pathology, prostheses, pharmacy items or provider charges above the benefit paid by your health fund.

 With Extras cover, out-of-pocket costs can apply if your provider charges more than the benefit available under your policy or you have reached your annual limits.